 Is taking liposome CBD oil the most effective method to maximize CBD absorption?
 The use of liposomes in CBD technology is rapidly increasing.
-In this article we discuss what liposomes are, their advantages, safety profile, and whether they are the future of the CBD industry.
+In this article, we discuss what liposomes are, their advantages, their safety profile, and whether they are the future of the CBD industry.

 What are Liposomes?

 The word liposome consists of a combination of the Greek words lipos (fat) and soma (body).
 As such, a liposome in its most simple form is a body of fat surrounding another molecule.
 They were first discovered by Alec D. Bangham and R. W. Horne in 1961.
 However, their potential uses weren’t widely realized until a scientific review on liposomes was published in 1965.

 Liposomes are little “bubbles” made of one or more phospholipid bilayers.
 Phospholipids are molecules with a hydrophilic (water-attracting) “head” and a hydrophobic (water-repelling) “tail”.
 When phospholipids are placed in water, they form a bilayer with the heads facing outwards and tails inwards.
 Scientists can make this bilayer form a sphere, the liposome, which can safely encapsulate liquid products inside it.

 Bioavailability is defined as the percentage of a substance that enters your circulation and travels to active sites.
 This can vary drastically depending on several factors.
 When taken orally on their own, many substances have low bioavailability.
 A major cause of this is their passage through the liver, where they can be degraded by enzymes or absorbed by the liver.